2000 Democratic National Convention protest activity: Birth of the Independent Media Center

 The 2000 DNC brought about the birth of the Los Angeles media center for Independent Media Center (IMC) (also known as Indymedia.org).
-It became the fastest independent media collective to go from inspiration, after the police brutality on Protesters and Indie journalists at the November 1999 World Trade Organization WTO summit in Seattle, to having live satellite transmission capabilities and a bona-fide, official entity.
+It became the fastest independent media collective to go from inspiration, after clashes between police, protesters and indie journalists at the November 1999 World Trade Organization WTO summit in Seattle, to having live satellite transmission capabilities and a bona-fide, official entity.

 A multi-ethnic technical group composed of indie Hollywood filmmakers, MAPA members worked for several months in the technical planning and deployment of a media center.
 Indy-media leased the Patriotic Hall, converting the entire building to a giant media studio within 24 hours of taking possession of the premises on August 12.
 It was outfitted with film production equipment like diesel power generators, power distribution networks, and stage lighting within a few months.
 The entire lobby became a public forum with several podiums and large-screen televisions while technical and production crews managed the live media in several upper floors.
 Dozens of field reporters delivered media to a triage stage and moved on to editing crews composed of teenage nerds to Hollywood indie filmmakers.

 Political and media luminaries were present including Amy Goodman, broadcasting her daily radio show Democracy Now!.
 This event marked also the Beginning of TV/satellite broadcast of Democracy Now! utilizing the Indymedia Studio—and other social activists like Arianna Huffington, Gore Vidal, Christopher Hitchens, and several political candidates including Peter Camejo, Kucinich, as well as pundits, and activists.

-This independent media content was broadcast through DishNetwork and DirectTV via Freespeech TV available on both Satellite Television providers.
-On Monday Aug 14, The LAPD, aided by the California Highway Patrol were sent to shut down the studio.
+This independent media content was broadcast through DishNetwork and DirectTV via Freespeech TV available on both satellite television providers.
+On Monday August 14, the LAPD, aided by the California Highway Patrol were sent to shut down the studio.
 However, no laws were violated and Indymedia.org had a valid lease from the County.
 The LAPD released the building to the tenants.